-Division or department management is expected to manage their expenditures wisely and to look for efficient and effective ways to deliver services- including alternative means of service delivery-to residents and businesses while meeting council goals.
+Department management is expected to manage their expenditures wisely and to look for efficient and effective ways to deliver services- including alternative means of service delivery-to residents and businesses while meeting council goals.
 This policy provides guidance and standards to ensure careful management of expenditures in accordance with legal requirements and to ensure sound financial management practices and accountability for public funds.

-3.01 Operating Expenditure Management.

-- a) Budget Level Control.
-Operating expenditures will be controlled by an annual appropriated budget at the division/fund level.
-A division cannot spend more than the budget appropriated for the division or fund unless additional appropriation is approved by council through a budget transfer or amendment process.
-If a transfer of appropriation between expenditure categories is necessary, council approval is required.
-Requests for new, on-going programs made outside the budget process will be discouraged and only accepted when approved by the city manager and the related budget authority must also be approved by council. - b) Transfer of Appropriation.
-In accordance with Article 6, Section 11 of the Scottsdale City Charter, the city manager, subject to approval of the council, may transfer any unencumbered or unrestricted appropriation balance between general classifications of expenditures within a division/department or fund or from one division/department or fund to another. - c) Position Control.
+- 3.01 Operating Expenditure Management. - a) Budget Level Control.
+Operating expenditures will be controlled by an annual appropriated budget at the department/fund level/general account classification.
+A department cannot spend more than the budget appropriated for the fund, department, and/or account classification unless additional appropriation is approved by council. - b) Transfer of Appropriation.
+In accordance with Article 6, Section 11 of the Scottsdale City Charter, the city manager, subject to approval of the council, may transfer any unencumbered or unrestricted appropriation balance between general classifications of expenditures within a department or fund or from one department or fund to another. - c) Mid-year initiatives.
+Budget related requests for new, ongoing programs initiated outside of the annual budget development process requires approval by the city manager and the related budget authority approved by council. - d) Position Control.
 A system will be used to facilitate position control.
 The number of full-time and regular part-time employees on the payroll shall not exceed the total number of full-time equivalents (FTEs) authorized by council through the budget process.
 The budget will identify the resources required to support the authorized staffing.
-Personnel additions outside of the budget process are discouraged and only accepted when approved by the city manager and the related budget authority must also be approved by council. - d) Health Benefits.
+Personnel additions outside of the budget process are discouraged and only accepted when approved by the city manager and the related budget authority is approved by council. - e) Health Benefits.
 Benefits and compensation will be administered in accordance with policy given by council.
 As part of a cost-containment strategy, total costs for health insurance premiums will be shared between the employer, employees, and public safety disabled retirees.
-Total premiums will be evaluated on an annual basis to ensure they are reasonable and competitive and that total premiums are expected to provide adequate funding of anticipated claims and a reasonable level of loss reserves.
+Total premiums will be evaluated on an annual basis to ensure they are reasonable and competitive, and that total premiums are expected to provide adequate funding of anticipated claims and a reasonable level of loss reserves.